Nikoleta-v3/Game-Theory-and-Python/paper.md

 # Recent Uses

-This tutorial was originally formulated to run a Game Theory workshop at [PyCon Namibia 2017](https://na.pycon.org/pycon-namibia-2017/).
+This tutorial was originally formulated to run a game theory workshop at [PyCon Namibia 2017](https://na.pycon.org/pycon-namibia-2017/).
 It has attracted attention of the community ever since and has been used in various others events.